VincentPestana/RpiStats/README.md

-# Raspberry Pi Temperature report running on Raspbian in C# .Net core 2.1
+# Raspberry Pi Statistical information running on Raspbian in C# .Net core 2.1
-Mainly created because I can write C# and have a Raspberry Pi.
+Mainly created because I can write C# and have a Raspberry Pi 3.

 ## Currently working features

  - Console screen refresh (looks more like a pro Linux command line app, even has a header).
  - Displays current, minimum and maximum temperature
  - Temperature scale, showing min, max and current temp
+ - Displays CPU load averages

 ## Plans for future?
 Yeah of course.
 For now I'd like to experiment with getting more information about the Raspberry Pi.